1. Overview

 Until the year 2010, these mammals were only occasional visitors to Adelaide.
 That was a drought year in the eastern states and it forced grey-headed flying foxes to head south-wards looking for food.
 In the year 2010, tens of thousands of them arrived here, and others turned up in other unexpected areas such as Tasmania and islands in Bass Strait.

 Their preferred foraging range is about 20 kilometres.
-Bats leave the camp around dusk each evening and return before dawn.
-They feed in the tree-tops, or canopies, on blossom and nectar of banksias, grevilleas, tea-trees and gum trees e.g. spotted and lemon-scented gums, and on the fleshy fruit of date palms, lilly pillys, Moreton Bay figs, and mulberries.
+The flying foxes leave the camp around dusk each evening and return before dawn.
+They feed in the tree canopies, on blossom, nectar (including gum nectar) and fleshy fruit.

-If you visit parts of the River Torrens during very hot days in summer you might see flying-foxes dipping their bellies into the river.
-They then land in nearby trees to lick the water from their wet belly fur.
+If you visit parts of the River Torrens during very hot days in summer you might see flying-foxes gliding over the water, and dipping their bellies into the river.
+Then they land in nearby trees to lick the water from their wet belly fur.
 That is not typical behaviour – it’s an adaption to heat stress on those days.

 From here, walk south to pass behind Botanic High School.
 Stop when you have passed the school buildings and you have a view through to Frome Road.